 Uphill Custody Battles Faced by People with Disabilities

 Synopsis: Individuals with disabilities commonly face additional child custody or visitation arrangements challenges.
-The story of one California mother demonstrates the challenges people with disabilities face as her parents fight to prove that even severely disabled parents have the right to see their children.
+This story of one California mother demonstrates the challenges people with disabilities face as her parents fight to prove that even severely disabled parents have the right to see their children.

 The process of sorting out contested child-custody or visitation arrangements is almost always hard on families.
 And, individuals with disabilities commonly face additional challenges in these circumstances.
 The story of one California mother and her parents demonstrates these challenges as they fight to prove in court that even severely disabled parents have the right to see their children.